Picture Gallery

 Photo

-Hazell Sun’s booth at IPEX 1963.
-The display shows only a sampling of the many magazines and books the Hazell Sun Group printed at the time.
+Hazell-Sun's booth at IPEX 1963.
+A spread in Impressions.
+The display shows only a sampling of the many magazines and books the Hazell-Sun Group were printing at the time.
 (Greenhill archives)

 Photo

 An Impressions cover from 1964.
-The firm pays tribute to the 77-year-old Draper’s Record magazine.
+The firm pays tribute to the 77-year-old Draper's Record magazine, the first periodical printed by the Sun Engraving Co.
 (Greenhill archives)

 Photo

 Impressions gets a make-over, 1966 (#1).
 The design of vol. 8, no. 4 (summer 1966) bears no resemblance to earlier numbers.
-Serious graphic design considerations have trumped the homey-ness of former days.
+Serious graphic design considerations have trumped the homey look of former days.
 (Greenhill archives)

 Photo

 Impressions gets a make-over, 1966 (#2).
-Gone are the justified paragraphs, the myriad type styles and sizes, virtually all the serif faces, and all the zany cartoons.
-The Bauhaus has come to Hazell Sun.
+Gone are the justified paragraphs, the hodge-podge of type styles and sizes, virtually all the serif faces, and all the zany cartoons.
+The Bauhaus has come to Hazell-Sun.
 All pages of Impressions now conform to a grid, and text is set in Helvetica, flush left, rag right.
 Even the wedding announcements and table tennis tournaments are given the no-nonsense, sans serif, three-column grid treatment.
 (Greenhill archives)

 Photo